-We need you to help us test our assumptions about these genres by helping us co-create the UBN experience.
+We need you to help us test our assumptions about these genres by helping us plug in your content.
 We did this in a theoretical way using text and photos during the demonstration.
 This is just the beginning.
-In the coming weeks, if you'd like, you can send us some of the real text, photos, videos, or sound files for the activities we showed you.
+In the coming weeks, if you'd like, you can send us some of the real content for the activities we showed you.
 Or feel free to author the scene yourself.
 We've given you full access to the creation tools.
 We will then work them into our prototypes and begin testing them both with paper and on the phones.